-u 2001 and Aloosto for Contour Burloud, page 1 Most recent fiscal year ending before October 2021 Debt Category Amount 01 Long-term debt outstanding at beginning of fiscal year 02 Long-term debt issued during fiscal year 03 Long-term debt retired during fiscal year 04 Long-term debt outstanding at end of fiscal year 05 Short-term debt outstanding at beginning of fiscal year 06 Short-term debt outstanding at end of fiscal year You may use the box below to provide additional context for the data you have reported above.
-Context notes will be posted on the College Navigator website. herefore, you should write all context notes using proper grammar (e.g., complete sentences with punctuation) and common language that can be easily nderstood by students and parents (e.g., spell out acronyms).
+Most recent fiscal year ending before October 1, 2023 Debt Debt Category Amount 01 Long-term debt outstanding at beginning of fiscal year 02 Long-term debt issued during fiscal year 03 Long-term debt retired during fiscal year 04 Long-term debt outstanding at end of fiscal year 05 Short-term debt outstanding at beginning of fiscal year 06 Short-term debt outstanding at end of fiscal year

+04 Long-term debt outstanding at end of fiscal year 05 Short-term debt outstanding at beginning of fiscal year 06 Short-term debt outstanding at end of fiscal year Therefore, you sh he box below to provide additional context for the data you have reported above.
+Context notes will be posted ould write all context notes using proper grammar (e.g., complete sentences with punctuation) and common udents and parents (e.g., spell out acronyms).

-Part L - Debt and Assets for Census Bureau, page 2
+Part L - Debt and Assets for Census Bureau, page 2 $\,$

-71 5 Most recent fiscal year ending before October 2021 Assets Category Amount 07 Total cash and security assets held at end of fiscal year in sinking or debt service funds 80 Total cash and security assets held at end of fiscal year in bond funds 09 Total cash and security assets held at end of fiscal year in all other funds Therefore, y use the box below to provide additional context for the data you have reported above.
-Context notes will be posted on the College you should write all context notes using proper grammar (e.g., complete sentences with punctuation) and common language that d by students and parents (e.g., spell out acronyms).
-1
+Most recent fiscal year ending before October 1, 2023 Assets Category Amount 07 Total cash and security assets held at end of fiscal year in sinking or debt service funds 08 Total cash and security assets held at end of fiscal year in bond funds 09 Total cash and security assets held at end of fiscal year in all other funds cash and security assets held at end of fiscal year in bond funds cash and security assets held at end of fiscal year in all other funds ox below to provide additional context for the data you have reported above.
+Context notes will be posted on the e College Naviga tor websit • e College Naviga tor websit ox below to provide additional context for the data you have reported above.
+Context notes will be posted on the e College Naviga tor websit ge that can be e asily l write all context notes using proper grammar (e.g., complete sentences with punctuation) and common langua nts and parents (e.g., spell out acronyms). l write all context notes using proper grammar (e.g., complete sentences with punctuation) and common language that can be ents and parents (e.g., spell out acronyms).